 Have a valid High School diploma or GED certificate from an accredited school (if you have never taken a class at GTCC before and have a high school diploma from another country, it will need to be validated through our Student Success Center.
 You may contact Ashley Mackey-Whitworth to set up an appointment at 336-334-4822 ext.
 50076 or email her at firstname.lastname@example.org.
 You will be dismissed from the class if the high school diploma you have is from an unaccredited high school.
 This will be checked on the first day of class.
 If unsure if your high school is accredited, you may email Amy Leonard at email@example.com and she will check for you.)

-Have an unexpired Government issued photo ID such as a Driver’s License or Passport (must bring a copy of this to the first class)
+MUST have a U.S. government-issued Social Security Card, signed and non-laminated (a permanent resident card, such as a Visa, or any other alien identification card will not be accepted) and MUST have an unexpired Government issued photo ID such as a Driver’s License or Passport (must bring a copy of this to the first class)

 You MUST bring all of the above documents to the first class for verification by the instructor.
 If you do not meet ALL these qualifications, you will be dismissed from the course and will receive a refund of the registration fee.